 If you or a loved one has become sick due to an infection that came from a hospital or other medical facility, then you may be the victim of negligence and medical malpractice.
-Call a New York medical malpractice attorney at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+Call a New York medical malpractice attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 Tell us about your case and we can talk about your options and help you understand how to move forward with your health and wellbeing.

 Any healthcare-associated infection typically refers to an illness caused by exposure to a bacteria or virus that occurs while at a hospital or other medical care facility.
 This can happen during a surgical procedure or due to improperly sterilized equipment and usually involves either internal or external sources relating to a person's body.